Skip to navigation Skip to content

 Red Tail

-At a train station floating in the cloud, a mysterious red tail catches the boy’s attention.
-Chasing the red tail, the boy travels through countless magical places, runs into bizarre creatures, and finally meets the gentleman, who seems to know his secrets more than he does.
-When the red tail reminds the boy of his own memory and sadness, what secrets are hidden behind, and where will they lead him next?
-Inspired by Wang’s same-named comic story, the mysterious red tail leads viewers on a magical journey, creating a poetic metaphor of people’s childhood memories.
+At a train station floating in the clouds, a mysterious red tail catches a boy’s attention.
+Chasing the red tail, the boy travels through countless magical places, runs into bizarre creatures, and finally encounters a gentleman, who seems to know his secrets more than he does.
+When the red tail reminds the boy of his own memories and sadness, what secrets are hidden behind, and where will they lead him next?
+Inspired by Wang’s same-named comic story, the mysterious red tail leads viewers on a magical journey, creating a poetic metaphor for our childhood memories.

 Country: Taiwan